Vincent-Therrien/gpu-arena/sycl/readme.md

 SYCL lets you write hardware-accelerated instructions into regular C++ code instead of manually delegating these computations to kernels.
 Intel is the only major player supporting it.

-I could not make the example work, oneAPI seems full of bugs.
+I could not make the example work! oneAPI does not seem exceptionally convenient.

 ## Install